 Part of a $300-million development, Capella debuts in Sydney as a luxury destination hotel a short walk from Sydney Harbour.
 With 274 rooms and suites, the hotel is fully equipped to cater to a discerning clientele through various facilities.
 These include the Sandstone Spa, a restaurant and bar, event spaces, and an indoor swimming pool overlooking Bridge Street and Sydney Harbour.
 Capella Sydney’s address within the heritage-listed, former Lands and Education Buildings influenced its style — from the sandstone of the architecture to the artifacts and selected heritage pieces from the Lands Building’s collection inspired by Australia’s intrepid explorers.

 Website: Capella Sydney, Australia.
-Opening: March 2023.
+Now Open.
 Images © Capella Hotels & Resorts

 11Six Senses Kanuhura, Maldives